 The Client-Status option displays several tabs that provide information on the encryption settings for a user's machine.

 These are:

 Status

-This tab shows whether the user profile is loaded and whether encryption is active.
-In addition, detailed policy information is displayed (creation date, security officer who created the file, etc.).
-As long as the user profile is loaded, encryption is also enabled.
+This tab shows whether the user profile has been loaded and encryption is active.
+It also displays detailed information on the policy file (creation date, Security Officer who created the file etc.).